antopshq/antops/README.md

 3. **Set up Supabase**

 - Create a new project at [supabase.com](https://supabase.com)
-- Run the database schema:
+- Run the complete database schema:
-  - Copy contents of `supabase-schema.sql`
+  - Copy contents of `complete-schema.sql`
-  - Run in Supabase SQL Editor
+  - Paste in Supabase SQL Editor
-  - Run migration files in `database-migrations/` directory
+  - Click "Run" to create all tables, functions, and policies
+  - This includes all 28 tables, RLS policies, triggers, and views

 4. **Configure environment variables**